andreav/swgit/doc/custom_tags.rst

 Tags are an essential part of a well structured and info filled repository.

-swgit ships with a set of buil-in labels (see :ref:`lbl_references_tags`).
+swgit ships with a set of built-in labels (see :ref:`lbl_references_tags`).

 | These tags try to cover as many scenarios as possible.
 | Of course, however, every repository has its own history! ;)

-| swgit lets the user modify tags behaviour to better meet her needs.
+| swgit lets the user modify tags behavior to better meet her needs.
 | There are two levels of freedom in customizing tags.

   #. modifying hooks and regular expressions for built-in tags